Suddenly (2006 film)

 Suddenly (Underbara älskade) is a 2006 Swedish film directed by Johan Brisinger.
 The film was shot on the island Härmanö in Orust Municipality.

 Plot

 Jonas, his brother Erik, and his parents are a typical family.
 The normal stresses and worries and squabbles.
 Until tragedy strikes one day on the way to grandma's house.
-Jonas' world is shattered and worse yet, he's got to deal with it alone.
+Jonas' world is shattered and worse yet, he has to deal with it alone.
 His father, Lasse, is too distracted with his own grief to be much help.
 After his father's suicide attempt, they go to the family's summer house where Jonas meets the rather direct Helena.
 As the summer unfolds, Jonas finally learns how to grieve through his friendship with Helena.